 Find out more by segmenting your data, understanding how different audiences behave in your form and establish what the key blockers are.

 Once you have worked up your hypotheses, make the changes and see what the effect is.
-Better still, use an A/B testing tool like Google Optimize, Optimizely, or Convert (Zuko has integrations with both) to trial a form variant and be sure if it is improving performance before rolling it out to everyone.
+Better still, use an A/B testing tool like Google Optimize, Optimizely, or Convert (Zuko has integrations with each) to trial a form variant and be sure if it is improving performance before rolling it out to everyone.
 Your conversion rate should go up as you test and tweak.

 Improving web form and checkout conversion shouldn’t be too hard with the right data.
 Here’s the rundown if you need a handy checklist to follow: